conorbmurphy/Predicting-Seizures/README.md

 ## Data

 The data was provided by a [Kaggle competition](https://www.kaggle.com/c/melbourne-university-seizure-prediction) in collaboration with The University of Melbourne and other sponsors.
 The data set consists of 7950 recordings from three patients totaling 40 gb of data.
-Each recording is 240k observations of 16 variables, or a 10-minute recording at 400 hz of 16 channels of electrophysiological monitoring.
+Each recording is 240k observations of 16 variables, or a 10-minute recording at 400 hz of 16 channels.

 A growing body of research has identified four stages in the lifecycle of an epileptic event:

 1. *Interictal:* a baseline brain state between seizures
 2. *Preictal:* the period leading up to a seizure
 3. *Ictal:* the seizure itself
-4. *Post-ictal:* a period after the seizure
+4. *Post-ictal:* a period after the seizure of elevated probability of having another seizure

 ![Lifecycle of an Epileptic Event](https://github.com/conorbmurphy/predicting-seizures/blob/master/figures/epileptic_lifecycle.png)